kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 title: Image format conversions
 author: R (Chandra) Chandrasekhar
 date: 2021-03-07
-modified: 2021-03-22
+modified: 2021-03-24
 category: Software
 tags: image formats, PNG, JPEG, PDF, SVG, ImageMagick, Inkscape, cairo, poppler, Linux
 summary: "We may be called upon at short notice to convert images between one format and another.
 This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
-The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
+The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, `Inkscape`, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks."
 opengraphimage: animals.jpg
 status: draft
 ---

 We may be called upon at short notice to convert images between one format and another.
 This tutorial explores the different tools that are currently available and identifies the most efficient for each task.
-The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks.
+The `ImageMagick` suite, the `cairo` backend, the `poppler` utilities, `Inkscape`, and `CairoSVG` are identified for the specific strengths that make them the tools of choice for different image conversion tasks.

 ## Two varieties of digital images